GDATASoftwareAG/robotframework-flaui/README.md

   * pylint - Static code analysis for python code
   * robocop - Static code analysis for robotframework code
   * tidy - Formatter for robotframework code

+### Releasing a new version - Frequent tasks

+- add or update keywords in folders
+  - `src/FlaUILibrary/flaui/module`
+  - `src/FlaUILibrary/keywords`
+- add or update tests in folder `atests`
+- update version in `src/FlaUILibrary/version.py`
+- update `CHANGELOG.md`
+  - add a release near the top
+  - add the links at the bottom in section `### Added`

 ## Acknowledgements